 In the workplace, we refuse to discuss the issue openly with our employees and provide them with wellness options to demonstrate that we support their health and will work with them to provide resources to help them get well.
 Where we do have resources, such as an Employee Resources Hotline, or access to counselors, it is poorly communicated and shared with employees so many do not know where to go and how to access the resources, and poorly communicated to Managers so they struggle to provide support to employees who come forward to them.

-While we recognize that companies are not a psychotherapist’s, organizations are made up of people who have real concerns and struggles that shows up at your doorsteps.
-You have to provide resources and prepare you Managers on how to have conversations with employees who are struggling and facing a crisis.
+While we recognize that companies are not psychotherapists, organizations are made up of people who have real concerns and struggles that show up at your doorsteps.
+You have to provide resources and prepare your Managers on how to have conversations with employees who are struggling and facing a crisis.